awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon.md

-# Getting Started with the Infineon XMC4800 IoT Connectivity Kit<a name="getting_started_infineon"></a>
+# Getting started with the Infineon XMC4800 IoT Connectivity Kit<a name="getting_started_infineon"></a>

 This tutorial provides instructions for getting started with the Infineon XMC4800 IoT Connectivity Kit\.
-If you do not have the Infineon XMC4800 IoT Connectivity Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANsbUAH/XMC4800-IoT-Amazon-FreeRTOS-Connectivity-Kit-WiFi)\.
+If you do not have the Infineon XMC4800 IoT Connectivity Kit, visit the AWS Partner Device Catalog to purchase one from our [ partner](https://devices.amazonaws.com/detail/a3G0L00000AANsbUAH/XMC4800-IoT-Amazon-FreeRTOS-Connectivity-Kit-WiFi)\.

 If you want to open a serial connection with the board to view logging and debugging information, you need a 3\.3V USB/Serial converter, in addition to the XMC4800 IoT Connectivity Kit\.
 The CP2104 is a common USB/Serial converter that is widely available in boards such as Adafruit's [CP2104 Friend](https://www.adafruit.com/product/3309)\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.
+See [First steps](freertos-prereqs.md) for instructions\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 ## Overview<a name="w14aab7c25c19b9"></a>